 A trivial severity defect is a defect which is related to enhancement of the system

 What is Priority?

-Defect priority can be defined as how soon the defect should be fixed.
+Defect priority can be defined as impact of the bug on the customers business.
+Main focus on how soon the defect should be fixed.
 It gives the order in which a defect should be resolved.
 Developers decide which defect they should take up next based on the priority.
 It can be High, Medium or Low.

 Most of the times the priority status is set based on the customer requirement.

 As mentioned above the type of severity are categorized as High, Medium, and Low

 Let’s see how can we segregate a bug into these types:

 A high priority issue is an issue which has a high impact on the customers business or an issue which affects the system severely and the system cannot be used until the issue was fixed.
 These kinds of issues must be fixed immediately.
 Most of the cases as per the user perspective, the priority of the issue is set to high priority even though the severity of the issue is minor.